allegheny-computer-science-201-f2020/lab01-cs201f2020/conduct.md

     * Make decisions that would affect another team without first notifying them
     * Refuse to actively participate in group discussions to reach an optimal final decision
     * Refuse to use the issue tracker to discuss a disagreement
+    * Interfere in matters or responsibilities that they were not designated to handle

 ### Postmortems